-The list of projects that the council intends to fund through developer contributions will change and be updated as statutory infrastructure providers, such as Education, Health and Highways, prioritise delivery of infrastructure projects, particularly for areas that are experiencing new housing developments starting to be built.
-Regular meetings are held with the statutory providers to ensure they are aware of developments that are commencing and to discuss the timing of their proposed projects.
-The Infrastructure List will also be updated and as projects progress and receive CIL Funding.
+The list of projects that the council intends to fund through developer contributions will change and be updated as statutory infrastructure providers, such as Education, Health, Waste and Highways, prioritise delivery of infrastructure projects, particularly for areas that are experiencing new housing developments starting to be built.
+Regular meetings are held with statutory infrastructure providers to ensure they are aware of developments that are likely to be commencing and to discuss the timing of their proposed projects.
+The Infrastructure List will be annually reviewed and updated to include projects progress .
 Some of these projects will apply through CIL bids for District CIL Funding and will receive priority as either critical or essential infrastructure that is already identified as being required to support new housing and employment areas.

-Applications for District CIL can be submitted between 1 April and 31 May and from 1 April 2023 a new Local CIL Fund will also be available.
-The Local CIL Fund will be based on 3% of the District CIL receipts received in the previous financial year and will be allocated on a first come first served basis until the fund is used.
+Applications for the District CIL Fund and the Local CIL Fund can be submitted to CIL@eastsuffolk.gov.uk between 1 April and 31 May.
+If you are unsure which bid route is best for your proposal (Local or District) please do not hesitate to contact the team for guidance.
+The Local CIL Fund will be based on 3% of the District CIL receipts received in the previous financial year and will be allocated on a first come first served basis.
+Any unallocated Local CIL Fund is held and added to the next years 3% allocation.
 The CIL Spending Working Group can approve the Local CIL Fund requests and therefore the turnaround time for receiving the funding is much faster.
 The Local CIL Fund allocation will be reviewed and agreed annually by the CIL Spending Working Group and may be withdrawn periodically when there are significant demands being made on the District CIL Fund.

 Where approved developments are about to commence or have commenced in areas of growth, it is now possible for local councils to apply for forward funding of the value of the Neighbourhood CIL that these developments will generate.
 This is to enable local councils to bring forward the delivery of a local priority project which they are planning.
 The project must be identified as required in the Neighbourhood Plan or Parish Infrastructure Investment Plan and be deliverable in the short term.